 Photo credit: Liam Shaw and Dan Smedley via Unsplash.

-One big thing to think about is whether you want to use a phone that runs iOS or Android as its operating system.
+One big thing to think about is whether you want to use a phone that runs iOS vs Android as its operating system.
 Both systems have their own advantages and disadvantages when it comes to smartphone photography, as well as general use as a smartphone.

 If you already use a lot of Apple products like MacBooks then an iPhone will integrate better into your system.
 However, Android phones offer a lot more choice and flexibility with third-party apps.
 These days, Android phones from market leaders like Google and Samsung have some of the best cameras in the business.